ulanovtrip/algorithms/src/sedgewick/week1/example92/README.md

   *  n = 50
 ==> passed

-Test 15: Call all methods in random order until all sites are open,
+jetbrains_academy.ChessQueen 15: Call all methods in random order until all sites are open,
          allowing open() to be called on a site more than once (these inputs are prone to backwash)
   *  n = 3